14islands/14islands-com-v2/app/blog/_posts/2017-03-07-playing-with-CSS-grids.md

 {% include post-image.html alt="Codepen Screenshot" src="/images/blog/2017-03-07-playing-with-CSS-grids/screenshot-before.png" margin="both" ratio="16_10" link="http://codepen.io/14islands/full/BprPvM/" %}

 Do you see those boxes?
 They can be moved around wherever you want, like a deck of cards on a table.
 Before CSS Grids, you’d have to make sure what you see in the screen follows a proper DOM order.
 Otherwise things could get a little trickier to build to achieve a similar result.
-To be fair, you could use the `order` [property on Flexbox](https://developer.mozilla.org/en/docs/Web/CSS/order) to change it's order but it still limits you to a 1 dimensional system (row _or_ column, not both).
+To be fair, you could use the `order` [property on Flexbox](https://developer.mozilla.org/en/docs/Web/CSS/order) to change its order but it still limits you to a 1 dimensional system (row _or_ column, not both).

-Also note how a column/row can span into it’s “neighbors”.
+Also note how a column/row can span into its “neighbors”.
 Like a beautiful spreadsheet without any old school CSS table syntax.

 Let’s break this down a little bit.